SystemFw/blog/content/staging/oop-data-oriented.md

-In my experience the secret to making that true lies not so much in the choice of a given _x_, but rather in the ability to apply ideas from _x_ to _y_ , and then exposing oneselves to a wide range of ideas.
+In my experience the secret to making that true lies not so much in the choice of a given _x_, but rather in the ability to apply ideas from _x_ to _y_ , and then exposing oneself to a wide range of ideas.

-It is challenging, however,to show a fully worked example of this process, which by its very nature is not self contained.
+It is challenging, however, to show a fully worked example of this process, which by its very nature is not self contained.

 Well, this post aims to do exactly that.
+Let's dive in.

 TODO if I split it in parts, describe them